-Altern current motors are electric motors that are powered by alternating current.
-Electric motors convert electrical energy into mechanical rotation energy through the mutual action of magnetic fields.
+An alternating current (AC) motor is an electric motor that is powered by alternating current.
+Electric motors convert electricity into rotating mechanical work through the interaction of the magnetic fields of the stator and rotor.

-There is a wide variety of altern current motors, among which the following basic types stand out:
+There is a wide variety of alternating current motors, among them the following basic types stand out:

-Its constitution is similar to that of a direct current series motor, although with some modifications:
+Its structure resembles that of a direct current (DC) series motor with some variations:

-A synchronous motor is a type of altern current motor.
-Its speed of rotation is constant and depends on the frequency of the voltage of the electrical network to which it is connected and the number of pairs of poles of the motor; this speed is known as "synchronism speed".
+The speed of rotation of the rotor is constant and proportional to the frequency of the voltage of the electric current to which it is connected.
+This speed is known as "sync speed".

 Synchronous motors work much like an alternator.